Local limit of the random degree constrained process: Introduction

+Now we redefine $\tau^{\mathbf{i}j}$ and $T_{\mathbf{i}}$ in the context of multi-type branching processes, but this clash between old and new notation should not cause much confusion, because Theorem~\ref{thm:mtbp-reproduces} below states that the new tree decorated with the new notation has the same law as the old tree decorated with the old notation.

-\begin{definition}[MTBP that will reproduce RDCP on PWIT] We define an \textbf{edge-labelled MTBP} where the vertices are denoted by finite strings of integers (similarly as in \refD{def:pwit}), the type of a vertex~$\i$ is a positive real number $T_{\i}$ and the label of the edge $(\i,\i j)$ is denoted by the positive real number $\tau^{\i j}$.
-Moreover, each vertex~$\i$ has an integer-valued degree constraint $d(\i)$.
+\begin{definition}[MTBP tree that will reproduce RDCP on PWIT] We define an \textbf{edge-labelled MTBP} where the vertices are denoted by finite strings of integers (similarly to \refD{def:pwit}), the type of a vertex~$\ibf$ is a positive real number $T_{\ibf}$ and the label of the edge $(\ibf,\ibf j)$ is denoted by the positive real number $\tau^{\ibf j}$.
+Moreover, each vertex~$\ibf$ has an integer-valued degree constraint $d(\ibf)$.

 The type of the root $T_\rt$ has probability density function~$f(t)$, where $f$ is defined as in~\eqref{eq:f-with-lambda-rdcp}.
-If the type of the root is~$T_\rt=t_0$ then we generate its degree constraint $d(\rt)$ with probability mass function
+If the type of the root is~$T_\rt=t_0$, then we generate its degree constraint $d(\rt)$ with probability mass function

-where $z_k^t$ is defined in \eqref{eq:def-qk-zk}.
+where $z_k^t$ is defined in \eqref{eq:def-zk}.

 Conditional on $T_\rt=t_0$ and $d(\rt)=d$, the edge label $\tau^d$ of the edge that connects the root to the $d^{\text{th}}$ child of the root is $\tau^d=t_0$ and the type $T_d$ of the $d^{\text{th}}$ child of the root is a random variable with probability density function